therealteddy/Archefi86/README.md

 ## Menu Entries

-As of today there are 'Arch specific' menuentries, and they are: (i) Intel, (ii) AMD and (iii) Universal Choose, Intel for intel CPUs, AMD for AMD Processors and Universal if you're not sure of your CPU
+As of today there are 'Arch specific' menuentries, and they are: (i) Intel, (ii) AMD and (iii) Universal Choose, Intel for intel CPUs, AMD for AMD Processors and Universal if you're not sure of your CPU <br />
 NB: This config only works on x86 or x86_64 systems with an Unified Extensible Firmware Interface (UEFI) 32Bits If you happen to have UEFI 64bit, you're in the wrong place; arch linux officaially supports you guys.